 QUESTION RESPONSE CONFIDENC COMMENT E 2.1.
 How important is the expected spread of this minimal low New colonies are founded by winged females, organism within the risk assessment area by natural minor medium capable of flying long distances.
 This allows new means?
 (Please list and comment on each of the moderate high colonisations a long distance from the source mechanisms for natural spread.) major population (Holway et al. 2002). massive Nuptial flights will result in rapid spread outwards from a site of establishment.
 Newly mated queens of S. geminata seek moist areas, normally within 2 km of the mother colony.
 Polygynous colonies can also spread by "budding", i.e. queens disperse only short distances over land and take workers with her to start a new colony.
-However, this type of colony foundation has not been observed in S. geminata (McInnes and Tschinkel 1995).
-The question is second "moderate" hosping it is The question is scored "moderate" because it is likely to spread more slowly by natural means than by human assistance. than by numan assistance.
+However, this type of colony foundation has not been observed in S. geminata (McInnes and Tschinkel 1995). (wichines and 1schilled 1993).
+The question is scored "moderate" because it is likely to spread more slowly by natural means than by human assistance.